Developing the marina industries through education, accreditation and research

 In 2015 the MIA in partnership with the Boating Industries Alliance Australia (BIAA) will deliver Marine15, Asia Pacific’s biggest recreational marine business and safety conference and trade exhibition to be held on the Gold Coast, Queensland.

 MIA is providing a well-established and internationally recognised career training pathway for the marina industries and is a founding member of the Global Marina Institute (GMI).
 GMI ensures a high and internationally consistent standard of training is delivered across the globe by its partners MIA and the British Marine Federation (BMF).

-MIA has had a long standing research partnership with the Recreational Marine Research Centre based at Michigan State University.
-As a result of this partnership MIA will soon publish the 2013 Health of the Australian Marina Industry Survey that will report on the economic, social and environmental performance of marinas in Australia.
-This and other survey data will be available on this website shortly.
+The Association has had a long standing research partnership with the Recreational Marine Research Centre based at Michigan State University.
+As a result of this partnership MIA has recently published The Mahoney Report - the 2013 Health of the Australian Marina Industry Survey which reports on the economic, social and environmental performance of marinas in Australia.

 MIA has two accreditation programs; the MIA International Clean Marina Program and the International Gold Anchor Rating Scheme for marinas.
 It also offers a non-rated or general Gold Anchor scheme.
 Clean Marinas sets high compliance standards for marinas that meet or exceed government environmental regulatory requirements.
-A list of Clean marinas can be found within this website.
 Likewise the Gold Anchor scheme provides a thorough customer service focused assessment framework for the rating of marinas according to their level of service and facilities.
-Gold Anchor Marinas are all committed to customer service.
-The schemes rating provides a guide for boat and marina users as to level of service and facilities they may expect from the marina

 The acclaimed Waterline publication and e-News are keeping members and the wider marina community up to date with the latest industry and Association news and MIA is keen to welcome new members and sponsors who see value in joining.